Top 20 Most Popular Foods in Madagascar

 18. Mofo Akondro

-In Madagascar, the least we can say is that we like fried food.
-Sambos is the local variation of samoussas.
-The basis varies according to individual taste.
-While it is usually made with minced meat, it can be made with fish, chicken, pork, or vegetables, and garnished with massale (garam masala), garlic, and onions.
-These triangular shaped sambos are offered by street vendors that you can’t miss on the big island.
+The sambos recipe varies according to individual taste.
+The most popular filling is minced meat, yet it can be also be made with fish, chicken, pork, or vegetables, and garnished with massale (garam masala), garlic, and onions.

 20. Caca-Pigeon or Poop-Pigeon